structurizr/dsl/docs/language-reference.md

 The first property defines the scope of the view, and therefore what can be added to the view, as follows:

 - ```*``` scope: People and software systems.
-- Software system scope: People, other software systems, and containers belonging to the software system.
+- Software system scope: People, other software systems, and containers.
-- Container scope: People, other software systems, other containers, and components belonging to the container.
+- Container scope: People, other software systems, other containers, and components.

 Unlike the other diagram types, Dynamic views are created by specifying the relationships that should be added to the view, within the ```dynamic``` block, as follows: